KornkamonS/python_api/README.md

 ### DAY 4 : Test api in docker
 * Thank! [container tutorials](http://containertutorials.com/docker-compose/flask-mongo-compose.html#build-and-run-the-service-using-docker-compose)
 * can use flask_authen but it use token in username (basic authen).

+### DAY 5 : API with JWT authentication
+* use JWT in API
+* use JSONschema to validation data
+* create logOut